snidercs/snidercs.github.io/content/robot/index.md

 * Fast code deploys when only Lua code changes.

 ### Hardware
+Weighing in at a wopping one hundred thirty five pounds (135 lbs), and effective use of four CIM motors for tank driving, Snider 9431 is your choice of defense.
+We can hang too!
+With the power of two NEO Brushless Motor and a 36:1 planetary kit, 9431 will be hanging on stage for some rocking points!
-Our robot is powered off of four CIM motors and uses tank driving.
-Weighing in at roughly 135 pounds, our robot is really effective at playing defense.
-We have two arms powered with a NEO Brushless Motor and a 36:1 planetary kit.
-We run all of our motors off Spark Max's motor controllers, which are controlled by our super quick-to-compile C++ code.
-Being a rookie team, we had to resort to using some unusual parts to construct the physical bot.
-The base is made out of an old display case, and many of our components were found laying around the school.
-That being said, our robot is incredibly durable and clean.
+All of our [motors](#motors) utilize Spark Max's motor controllers, which are controlled by our super quick-to-compile [C++ code](#firmware).
+With the struggles of a rookie team being, well a rookie team, most of our parts are recycled from bits and peices being thrown out by our school.
+For example, the base of our robot is made out of an old display case.
+That being said, our robot is incredibly durable, clean, and a perfect addition to your allience.

 ### Firmware